 Home may be where the heart is, but it's also where you can show off your style in a big way.
 So when it's looking outdated, you feel it.
-Whether you're ready for a big remodel or just have the time to throw up some new art, start by exploring these eight hot home trends.
+Whether you're ready for a big remodel or just have the time to hang up some new art, start by exploring these hot home trends.
 Happy decorating!

-1. Textured embellishments
+1. Textured Embellishments